winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 * {:.verse}“The Bodhisattva in his mother’s womb\\
 Had achieved the merit of a god in heaven.\\
 His mother’s mind was pure;\\
-She didn’t have any perceptions of desire.
+She didn’t have any notions of desire.

 * {:.verse}She abandoned lustful desires,\\
 Neither defiled by nor going near them.\\